Check out the write up we got on MAKE:

 After he was thoroughly power washed and cleaned, we brought him into the building, which was very tricky because at 27 feet long, 9 feet wide and 9 feet high, he is at the upper limits of size for moving him around and through the hallways!
 Now that he is in our shop we are patching holes and cracks and we will soon apply an entirely new coat of UV and weather resistant paint.
 We’ll refer to early photos of him to try to match what he originally looked like.
 We hope to have repairs done and Uncle Beazley ready for return to the Zoo by mid March.
 Carolyn Thome is the model maker responsible for doing this work; and many, many others have helped make this possible!

-The Office of Exhibits Central (OEC) is an office of the Smithsonian Institution.
-OEC collaborates with museums and offices throughout the Institution to help them fulfill their mandates to present powerful and engaging exhibits and public programs in Washington, D.C., and across the nation.
+Smithsonian Exhibits (SIE) is an office of the Smithsonian Institution.
+SIE collaborates with museums and offices throughout the Institution to help them fulfill their mandates to present powerful and engaging exhibits and public programs in Washington, D.C., and across the nation.

-Design – OEC’s exhibit designers are responsible for all aspects of visual presentation, from gallery configuration and case design to text panels, banners, and other graphic elements.
+Design – SIE’s exhibit designers are responsible for all aspects of visual presentation, from gallery configuration and case design to text panels, banners, and other graphic elements.

 Graphics – These specialists produce an exhibit’s graphic elements such as text panels, labels, photo displays, and signage.
 Techniques include digital printing, photo mounting, archival matting and framing, vinyl lettering, banner production, computer illustration, and silk screening.